Ministers’ Study Grants

 Are you a Presbyterian minister planning on further study?
 Do you know that you can apply for a study grant from the Knox Centre for Ministry and Leadership?

 Applications are invited in March and September each year for post-ordination study grants for ministers in good standing of the Presbyterian Church of Aotearoa New Zealand.
 These grants are made possible through the generosity of the Mary Ann Morrison and M S Robertson estates and are administered by the Senatus of the Knox Centre for Ministry and Leadership.

 Ministers (NOM, LOM, Amorangi) in good standing in the PCANZ, including those who have been accepted through the Receptions process by the Personnel Workgroup; and have been asked to complete supplementary study as part of the requirements.

 What are the rules?

-1. The proposed course of study will aid the applicant’s professional development.
+1. The proposed course of learning will aid the applicant’s professional development as a ministry practitioner.

-3. Parish and presbytery approval has been obtained for the study, where appropriate.
+3. Ministry context and presbytery approval has been obtained for the learning, where appropriate.

 Priority is normally given to assisting with the payment of academic or course fees for an approved course of study.
 Other costs associated with undertaking certain courses of study are considered on a case by case basis, but do not include the purchase of books or equipment.
 Where overseas travel is involved, applicants should first apply to the Best Travel Fund.